freva-org/py-oidc-auth/docs/source/index.rst

 Install
 ~~~~~~~

-Pick your framework for installation:
+Pick your framework for installation with pip:

 .. code-block:: console